leomerits/Credit_Risk_Analysis/README.md

 # Summary:
 In this module we were able with the help of the knowledge of machine learning, using varieties of credit related risk factors predict a potential client's credit risk.
-Also, using evaluation metrics like accuracy score, classification report and confusion matrix generated, we were able to compare models and determin which best suits a particular set of data.
+Also, using evaluation metrics like accuracy score, classification report and confusion matrix generated, we were able to compare models and determine which best suits a particular set of data.